Myddleware/moodle-local_myddleware/README.md

 *Congratulations, you‘ve created your Moodle connector !
 You can now use it to synchronise data to and from this solution.*

+### Running the tests for your plugin
+in your root directory, run the following command.
+Make sure you have installed the phpunit package and initialized it.

+vendor/bin/phpunit local/myddleware/tests/provider_test.php --testdox

 ## Myddleware

 ### More about Myddleware